 Having started on the Canarian Islands, I have continued my diving education back in the Netherlands at Dutch Scuba Divers at The Hague.
 Now I can also appreciate the Dutch underwater world as often as I see fit.
 And there is plenty to see down there, both animal and plant life.
 For this reason I am a frequent visitor of the underwater world of Vinkeveen near Utrecht.

 As of January 2012 I have enrolled in several SSI specialties like Deep Diving, Stress and Rescue, Navigation, Science of Diving and Dive Guide.
 I then decided to take diving to the next level.
 I enrolled in the Dive Control Specialist course that prepares you for the Instructors levels.
 In the capacity of a Dive Con you learn to teach skills under indirect supervision and manage groups.

 In December 2014, I enrolled in a two day equipment maintenance course called MARES Lab Program.
 This involves the disassembly, cleaning and assembly off MARES first and second stage regulators and other products.

-During the week I frequently give SCUBA dive introduction sessions (Try Scuba) to people who have (in most cases) no prior Scuba experience what so ever.
-Often people are somewhat nervous and apprehensive about breathing under water.
-At the end of a session when people have overcome their fear there is a real positive vibe in regards to their newly gained experience.
+During the week I frequently gave SCUBA dive introduction sessions (Try Scuba) to people who have (in most cases) no prior Scuba experience what so ever.
+Often people were somewhat nervous and apprehensive about breathing under water.
+At the end of a session when people overcame their fear there was a real positive vibe in regards to their newly gained experience.

 In addition to this I also teach Snorkel classes and Open Water classes and evaluate diving skills during Scuba Updates.
 It is a great way to learn how to take charge of groups and manage them.
 These Open Water classes also allow you to sharpen your teaching skills.